Editor's note: This blog post was updated in January 2024 for accuracy and comprehensiveness.

 Check out this guide to minimum wages and planned increases across Canada.

-6. Why do I need to complete new TD1s each year?
+5. Why do I need to review my TD1s each year?

 A new TD1 ensures that you inform us of any changes in your life that could impact your income tax calculations.
 This could include having a new dependent, becoming a caregiver, or recently enrolling in school.
-Completing a new TD1 ensures your taxes will be calculated accurately at the source, your pay.
+If changes are needed, sending new TD1s to your payroll team ensures your taxes will be calculated accurately at the source, your pay.

 Additional payroll legislative updates and links